DermotSheerin/assignment/README.md

    - Employee API

 ## Integration tests for API’s
-The 'API tests' suite can be accessed from the test folder in the project root directory.
+The Mocha 'API tests' suite can be accessed from the test folder in the project root directory.
 The suite of tests can be ran from the auth-api-test.js file.
+The Jest 'API tests' suite can be accessed from the __test__ folder in the project root directory.
+The suite of tests can be ran from the userToken.spec.js file.

 ### Routing - includes some protected routes, handled by the authenticateToken middleware